NneomaN/8weeksqlchallenge.com/Case Study #1 - Danny's Diner/README.md

     dannys_diner.menu as m on pf.product_id = m.product_id
 where pf.number_of_purchases = 1;
 ```
+First we need to rank the products bought by each customer according to the number of each product purchased.
+As with the 3rd question, we use the *rank() over(partition by )* functions.
+The result is instantiated in a common table expression called 'product_freq'.
+The final result is a query from this table joined to the menu table, to get the product name information, filtered to where the product rank is *1*, returning the most purchased product by each customer.

 customer_id | most_popular_product
 ----------- | --------------------
 A           | ramen